 Year Mean Median

+2022 -10.8% 3.6%

 2021 -7.9% 15.6%

 2020 -11.7% -3.0%

-This year saw some of our senior women partners retire but the percentage of women partners remained pretty static.
+The percentage of women partners remained static.
 The mean gap is still in favour of women, which is unusual for the sector, but the median is now in favour of men.
 As we see the impact of our initiatives to increase numbers of women partners, particularly internal promotions, this will continue to affect the pay gap as the proportion of newly promoted women increases.
-With pay for all newly promoted partners in their first few years lower than senior partners retiring, in the short term initiatives to increase numbers of women partners are likely to see the gap get worse before it improves.
+With pay for all newly promoted partners in their first few years lower than senior partners retiring, initiatives to increase numbers of women partners are likely to see the gap get worse before it improves in the short term.

-Combined Employee + Partner pay gap
+Combined Employee + Partner Pay Gap

-Having more men than women partners is the main contributor to the combined pay gap and as commented above we are taking positive steps towards addressing this although we recognise that it may take several years to see the full impact of these initiatives.
+Having more men than women partners is the main contributor to the combined pay gap and as commented above we are taking positive steps towards addressing this, although we recognise that it may take several years for these initiatives to have a positive impact on the pay gap.